 Let’s begin with something classic, the Harrow & Hope Non-Vintage Brut.
 A signature blend of the three main grapes found in the champagne region.
 These are Chardonnay, Pinot Noir and Pinot Meunier.
 Expect a beautifully balanced mix of citrus and apricot, with hints of cherry following shortly after.
 A perfect place to start with Harrow & Hope sparkling wine.

 There is then the Brut Reserve.
 Currently, Harrow & Hope are on their fifth vintage of the Brut Reserve.
 This blend of 40% Pinot Noir, 40% Chardonnay & 20% Pinot Meunier creates something quite spectacular.
-With vintage number 4 Reserve receiving a wide number of the highest accolades one can hope for in the world of sparkling wine, it is no doubt that the number 5 will also be a delicious option from Harrow & Hope.
+With vintage number 4 Reserve receiving a wide number of the highest accolades one can hope for in the world of sparkling wine, it is no doubt that the number 5 will also be a delicious option for Harrow & Hope sparkling wine.

 Harrow & Hope Rose Brut Vintage ’17

 One final honourable mention from the locker of Harrow & Hope sparkling wine is their 2015 Blanc de Noirs.
 In the region of Champagne, Blanc de Noirs would be from Pinot Noir and Pinot Meunier.
-This is exactly the same for Harrow & Hope.
+This is exactly the same for Harrow & Hope sparkling wine.
 Citrus notes are again strong here, but one can also expect a certain yeasty undertone.
 This is decadence and undeniably so.

 Harrow & Hope Vineyard Tours & Wine Tastings